ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - An optional UR type to specify metadata related to a specific coin.

 ```
-; Metadata specific for each coin
-; The list is not exhaustive and includes only the metadata for ETH, SOL and XTZ
-coin-meta = #6.1420(eth-meta) / #6.1421(sol-meta) / #6.1422(xtz-meta)

 crypto-sign-request = {
-    ?request-id: uuid,                        ; Identifier of the signing request
+    request-id: uuid,                         ; Identifier of the signing request
     coin-id: #6.1401(crypto-coin-identity),   ; Provides information on the elliptic curve and the blockchain/coin
-    ?derivation-path: #6.304(crypto-keypath), ; Key path for signing this request
+    derivation-path: #6.304(crypto-keypath), ; Key path for signing this request
     sign-data: bytes,                         ; Transaction to be decoded by the offline signer
     ?master-fingerprint: uint32,              ; Fingerprint for the master public key
     ?origin: text,                            ; Origin of this sign request, e.g. wallet name
-    ?metadata: coin-meta                      ; Specify metadata for some coins
+    ?tx-metadata: coin-meta                   ; Specify transaction metadata for some coins
+}

+; Metadata specific for each coin
+; The list is not exhaustive and includes only the metadata for ETH, SOL and XTZ
+coin-meta =  (
+   eth-meta /
+   sol-meta /
+   xtz-meta /
+   any-meta
+)

+; Any-meta is a placeholder for any coin not listed in this document, it accepts string key and any value
+any-meta = {
+   * tstr => any
 }

 request-id = 1